Pulmonary fibrosis– Natural treatment

 14- Eat non-roasted nuts like almonds, pecan, pumpkin seeds, watermelon seeds, and sunflower seeds.

 15- To immediately relieve cough you can squeeze one lemon in a glass of water and add 2tsp of honey and mint.

 16- Eat 1tbsp of fresh curcuma in the morning and another one in the evening.

-17- Mix onion juice with honey together by 1:1 and boil until fume disappears (the process might take over an hour), then take off fire, wait until it becomes cool and store it in the fridge.
+17- Mix onion juice with honey together by 1:1 and boil until fume disappears (the process might take over an hour), then turn off fire, wait until it cools and store it in the fridge.
 Take 3tbsp every day.

 19- Massage the chest area and the lungs with olive oil.